microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacenter_Modernization/walkthrough/challenge-4/solution.md

 * Monthly cost estimation: The estimated monthly compute and storage costs for running the VMs in Azure.
 * Monthly storage cost estimation: Estimated costs for disk storage after migration.

+> [!IMPORTANT]
-💡 Please note that confidence rating for the assessment is marked as low.
+> Please note that confidence rating for the assessment is marked as low.
 This is due to missing or to less performance data.
-It is recommended that you collect performance data via the Azure Migrate appliance at least on day before creating the assessment.
+It is recommended that you collect performance data via the Azure Migrate appliance at least on day before creating the assessment..

 ![image](./img/Assess12.png)